fnalways/terminus-docs/docs/overview/snowinning/concepts.md

 > No centralized providers or trusted authorities
 >
-> Highly resistant to all all forms of interdiction
+> Highly resistant to all forms of interdiction
 >
 > IDs can be made universally discoverable